Hai Van Pass, Vietnam - RooWanders

 Friends who do not have a licence or the confidence to ride a bike but still want the motorbike experience – not to worry.
 There are plenty of agencies with Easy Riders tours where you hop onto the bike of a guide without the stress of riding the bike.

-Tour Bus
+Sightseeing Bus

-Make sure the bus is a tour bus that goes over the pass and brings you to several other stops.
+Make sure the bus is a sightseeing bus that goes over the pass and brings you to several other stops.
 It shouldn’t be a direct bus that only travels on National Road 1 and bypasses the mountain and the pass via a very long – 6.28 km, longest in South East Asia – tunnel.

 Car